GalvanizeOpenSource/learn-to-code-intro-css/README.md

 * Advanced CSS features
 * Playing around in the sandbox

+**This course presumes some knowledge of HTML.** If you need to review, check out [our course](https://github.com/GalvanizeOpenSource/learn-to-code-intro-html/) at the link below.

+_Learn To Code HTML_: [https://github.com/GalvanizeOpenSource/learn-to-code-intro-html/](https://github.com/GalvanizeOpenSource/learn-to-code-intro-html/)

 #### Before you begin, a quick gut check:

-This course is for absolute beginners
+* This course is for absolute beginners
-Feel free to move ahead
+* Feel free to move ahead
-Help others when you can
+* Help others when you can
-Be patient and nice
+* Be patient and nice
-You will get through it!
+* You will get through it!

 #### What web coding is (really)?